TrustworthyComputing/ZeroJava-compiler/README.md

 ANSWER r3 r3 r3
 ```

-More TinyJava examples can be found in the [tinyjava-examples](./tinyjava-examples) directory.
+More Zilch examples can be found in the [zilch-examples](./zilch-examples) directory.

 ### ![alt text][twc-logo] An open-source project by Trustworthy Computing Group